Offlinedevice/Offlinedevice/README.md

 ## Start here
 ### Build hardware
-Build the Offline device using common parts:
+Build the Offline device using common parts.
+See "Getting started guide".

 ### 3D- print parts
-Print the plastic parts you need:
+Print the plastic parts you need.
+See folder "3D".

 ### Download and burn image
 Download the image and burn the image to a microSD-card (min 32 gb) with balenaEtcher or Raspberry Pi Imager: